 - Automatically achieve global regulatory compliance

 - Get IRS 1099 reporting or optionally eFile 1099s using partnered software with Tipalti payments data

-- Simplify global payments, use FX options, and increase payment method and currency choices with Tipalti global partner payments software
+- Simplify global payments, use FX options, and increase payment method and currency choices with Tipalti mass payments software

 - Automate payment reconciliations to accounting systems for large batches in real-time